Skip to navigation Skip to content

 • assessor availability

 • significant travel time, such as more than 90 minutes each way, would be required by the customer to access the nearest office.
-This also needs to take into consideration the customer's medical conditions and impact on their ability to travel
+This also needs to consider the customer's medical conditions and impact on their ability to travel

-If the customer/nominee have requested an interview format that cannot be supported, see Table 5.
+If the customer/nominee requests an interview format that Services Australia cannot support, see Table 4.

-• Yes, proceed with recommendation of face-to-face assessment.
+• Yes, continue with the recommendation of a face to face assessment.
 Procedure ends here

 • No, go to Item 3, video conference